kseniajurievna/rsschool-cv/cv.md

 ## About me

-I currently pursue an associate degree in Computer Science and recently started a new career path in Software Quality Assurance.
+I am currently pursuing an associate degree in Computer Science and recently started a new career path in Software Quality Assurance.
 I feel that now is the best time to learn new skills and grow professionally toward front-end development.
 I eager to learn and very excited to join Rolling Scopes School.
 When faced with obstacles I never give up, I see them as a necessary part of growth and a great opportunity to learn something new.

 ***